cristalzhu/Mini-Amazon/README.md

 ## Working with the Database

-Your Flask server interacts with a PostgreSQL database called `amazon` behind the scene.
+The Flask server interacts with a PostgreSQL database called `amazon` behind the scene.
-As part of the installation procedure above, this database has been created automatically for you.
+As part of the installation procedure above, this database has been created automatically.
 You can access the database directly by running the command `psql amazon` in your VM.

 The `db/` subdirectory of this repository contains files useful for (re-)initializing the database if needed.